{

 How the AI Product Photography ROI Calculator works under the hood

-For brands across apparel and fashion, the blended per-SKU AI rate runs $19 to $32 depending on basic-to-premium mix.
-For brands in jewelry and luxury, the rate runs $40 to $64.
-For furniture and case-goods, the rate runs $48 to $72.
-The category coefficients in the calculator are calibrated to those ranges and to the 2026 Photography Cost Benchmark medians.
+For brands across apparel and fashion, the blended per-SKU AI rate runs $19 to $32.
+For jewelry and luxury: $40 to $64.
+For furniture and case-goods: $48 to $72.

 What CFOs do with the calculator output